A Boeing 747

 changed, their rules were changed, radar was made mandatory at all airports,

-and holding points and indicators on the runways were made mandatory.
+and holding points and indicators on the runways were made compulsory.
 Today,

 To read more